Saquon Barkley among best bets for anytime touchdown scorer picks on Friday

-Eagles vs. Bears anytime touchdown scorer picks, odds, predictions: Bet Saquon Barkley for NFL Black Friday
+Eagles vs. Bears anytime touchdown scorer picks, odds, predictions: Back Saquon Barkley for NFL Black Friday

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Chicago vs. Philadelphia on Black Friday